The recent news

 Publications

-📝read the article (in French)
+📝read the article

-📕read the general presentation of the book, L'Obligation de Compliance, in which this article is published
+📘read a general presentation of the book, Compliance Obligation, in which this article is published

-► English Summary of this contribution: This article explains what companies' Compliance Obligation" is.
+Summary of this article: This article explains what companies' Compliance Obligation" is.
 Delving into the mass of compliance obligations, it uses the method of classification of those that are subject to an obligation of result and those that are subject to an obligation of means.
 It justifies the choice of this essential criterion, which changes the objects and the burden of proof of companies that are subject to an obligation of result when it comes to setting up "compliance structures" and are subject to an obligation of means when it comes to the effects produced by these compliance structures.

 Indeed, rather than getting bogged down in definitional disputes, given that Compliance Law is itself a nascent branch of Law, the idea of this contribution is to take as a starting point the different legal regimes of so many different compliance obligations to which laws and regulations subject large companies: sometimes they have to apply them to the letter and sometimes they are only sanctioned in the event of fault or negligence.
 This brings us back to the distinction between obligations of result and obligations of means.